MITLibraries/transmogrifier/docs/adrs/0003-support-aggregations-on-publisher-name.md

 ### Proposed mappings (Option 2)

-Move some of the Alma data to other existing objects, and create a new top level `Publisher` array of string.
+Move some of the Alma data to other existing objects, and create a new top level `Publisher` array of strings.

-All sources except Alma remap to use `PublicationInfo` instead of `PublicationInformation` with no other changes at this time.
+All sources except Alma remap to use `Publisher` instead of `PublicationInformation` with no other changes at this time.

 This decouples our data model more from MARC where we seem to have modeled a set of data to match 260/264 in a way that doesn't seem to map to our other sources.
 Additionally, we already have other places for the extra info from 260/264 to map that may be more useful than as a new Object or embedded into the original String.